Gym vs Exercise: Which One is Best Hack for You?

 As someone who loves both weightlifting and cardio, I know that both gym workouts and home workouts can improve heart health.

-1. The gym offers various exercises like treadmills and cycling.
+1. The gym offers various exercises, like treadmills and cycling.

 2. Home workouts can include jumping jacks, running, and HIIT workouts.